WEEK FOUR // May 24–31, 2021

 Benchmark Your Community’s Resilience

 There are important measures that can be taken at a community level to reduce the impacts of disasters.
 Benchmarks allow a community to identify how resilient they currently are and the steps they can take to improve.
-Learn more about resilience and the I‑Codes in Week Four: Resilience.
-Sustainability.
-Innovation.
+Learn more about resilience and the I‑Codes in Week One: Energy & Innovation.

 Additional Information and Resources